Green Bay, Wisconsin: Shopping

-Green Bay has one enclosed shopping mall, East Town Mall, located within the city.
-The Bay Park Square shopping mall is located in the suburb of Ashwaubenon.
+Green Bay has one enclosed shopping mall, East Town Mall, located within the city limits.
+The Bay Park Square shopping mall is in the suburb of Ashwaubenon.
 The city was home to the first Shopko discount department store; it closed on April 22, 2019.

 Public libraries

-The Brown County Library (BCL) Central Branch is located in downtown Green Bay and has served as the county public library since 1968.
+The Brown County Library (BCL) Central Branch is in downtown Green Bay and has served as the county public library since 1968.
 The Central Branch is the headquarters for the BCL system, which encompasses all public libraries in Brown County, including eight branch libraries and a bookmobile that regularly visits locations throughout the county.
 In 1994, the Brown County Library was named Wisconsin Library of the Year.

 Notable buildings

 Sports

 Other major sporting events in Green Bay include the Bellin Run and the Cellcom Green Bay Marathon.
-The Oneida Golf and Country Club (private) was established in 1928.

 Government

 Green Bay is governed by a mayor and a city council.
 The mayor is elected in a citywide vote.
 The city council consists of 12 members each elected from districts.